data-apis/python-record-api/k8/README.md

+# Kubernetes Support

+## Goals

+The intent of this sub directory is to add support for tracing libraries and produces results in a reproducible manner on cloud hardware.
+Previously I had been running everything locally, but this becomes time prohibitive when the runs last many hours and also requires a lot of human intervention whenever the software changes.

+The goal is to make it entirely source code driven, where all interactions are automated as source code changes.

+## Events and Tasks

+There are a number of moving parts here, so I think I will start with an overview of the tasks that need to be done.
+Then we can go over how they are automated.

+1. Run a test suite or some notebook or script with tracing enabled, to output a trace file that is often very large, since it has a line for every invocation of every function in the namespace we are testing.
+2. Do some post processing on that file to summerize the findings and reduce the size.
+3. Combine this with other results and generate typings files that show APIs generated.

+So if we think of this repository as some narrative over time, there are a number of events that can happen that can cause some of these steps to be need to be re-run.

+1. Any change in the code that affects how libraries are traced, or how the typing is generated.
+Depending on what part of the code it changes, it may need some or all steps to be executed for all libraries.
+2. A new library wants to be added to be tested against, or an existing one needs to be updated.
+In this case, just that library needs all steps re-run, along with the last step of consolidating all the results.

+---

+Old notes:

 This directory adds the ability to do runs in a distributed manner through kubernetes and Argo.

 It doesn't put everything in one giant workflow, but instead we run different workflows for each library.